apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

 operation's desired default otherwise.
 All access of the input values are then done through the internal allocation.

+This does not insert any `T.assume` statements, because the pad value can be inferred from the TIR graph.

 ```python
 # Initial function
 @T.prim_func